rpsjr/maintainer-tools/Install-pre-commit.md

 # Repository preparation

 It's good to have pre-commit stuff auto-launched when running `git commit`.
 To get that, you can type on each repository `pre-commit install -f`.
-New cloned and creates repositories will have it by default.
+New cloned and created repositories will have it by default.